 This is a comfortable sleeping bag with more room to move around.
 Rectangular sleeping bags are less suitable for very cold temperatures because of the extra space.
 You lose the most heat from your head and neck.
 Since rectangular sleeping bags usually lack a hood, they are not suitable for use in sub-freezing temperatures, regardless of the provided comfort and limit temperatures.

-How to wash a down sleeping bag
+How to wash and care your sleeping bag

 Snowcountry advice: have your down sleeping bag professionally cleaned by a down washing service.